MeowGPT3/INSTA_CYBER/README.md

 This is a script for Instagram bruteforce attacks.
 WARNING THIS IS A REAL TOOL!
 ---
 ### 🌐 Instagram-Hacker 🔐
-A Bruteforce Attack Script for Educational & Ethical Hacking Purposes Only
+A Bruteforce Attack Script for Ethical Hacking Purposes Only

 ---